Information For Students Taking The GED From Ohio

 The GED exam:

-The GED or the General Education Development is a test of your skills and capabilities, which are required for getting admission in colleges and educational institutions.
+It is a test of your skills and capabilities, which are required for getting admission in colleges and educational institutions.
 You may have missed your school's diploma or failed to complete your basic studies in Ohio.
-In such cases, taking a battery of GED tests will help you achieve a general proficiency certificate and also get admission in colleges and schools.
-Taking the Ohio GED test enables you to show your worth in handling college level courses.
-In this article, we shall discuss about Ohio GED and the sections of the GED test.
+In such cases, taking a battery of tests will help you achieve a general proficiency certificate and also get admission in colleges and schools.
+Taking the test enables you to show your worth in handling college level courses.
+In this article, we shall discuss about the examination and its sections.

 The GED Test Sections:

-The GED is one of the choicest exams, endorsed by the Ohio Department of Education (ODE).
-Test takers taking the Ohio GED shall face the following sections:
+This is one of the choicest exams, endorsed by the Ohio Department of Education (ODE).
+Test takers shall face the following sections:

-- Language Arts, Writing Part I and Part II: In this section of GED, your basic English vocabulary skill is tested.
+- Language Arts, Writing Part I and Part II: In this section, your basic English vocabulary skill is tested.
 Part I tests your ability to detect basic flaws in grammar, sentences, etc. You can also be asked to improve paragraphs, punctuating written pieces or capitalize letters as needed.
 Part II measures your ability to provide a response to an essay topic of general interest.

-- Language Arts, Reading: As the name suggests, in this section of GED you have read and comprehend given passages.
+- Language Arts, Reading: As the name suggests, in this section you have to read and comprehend given passages.
 These passages are based on matters of universal concern.
 You have to answer questions that are based on the passage.

-- Science: In this section, a test taker's fundamental knowledge of scientific objects and phenomenon is tested.
+- Science: Here, a test taker's fundamental knowledge of scientific objects and phenomenon is tested.
 You will have to answer questions based on scientific facts, diagrams, charts, etc.

-- Social Studies: You can ace this section of GED, depending upon your knowledge of basic societal affairs and histories like US, Canada and World History, Geography, State Civics, etc.
+- Social Studies: You can ace this part, depending upon your knowledge of basic societal affairs and histories like US, Canada and World History, Geography, State Civics, etc.

 - Mathematics: Your skills of computing basic mathematical operations and procedures are tested in this section.
 You will get questions asking you to enter your own responses in this section.